Accessibility

 • Brightness/contrast controls are available from the system settings and will not be overridden by the program

-• Start/Pause/Stop buttons are available for all time-sensitive content
+• Start/Pause/Stop buttons are available for time-sensitive content

 • Volume controls are provided to increase the audio amplitude of different tracks